eto-ai/rikai/README.md

    [extras for aws/gc, pytorch/tf, and others](#Extras).
 3. OR install it from [source](#Source)

-If you want to use Rikai with pyspark, please make sure you add the right jars to the [Spark options](#SparkSetup) at startup.
-Databricks users please see [setup in databricks](#Databricks) for details insteadf.
+Note: if you want to use Rikai with your own pyspark, please consult rikai documentation for tips.

 ### <a name="Docker"></a>Docker